grant-olson/fpga9685/README.md

 FPGAs.
 The PCA9685 is used by hobbyists around the world to drive multiple servos from a microcontroller while minimizing GPIO usage.

+I used [NXP's public descriptions and datasheet](https://www.nxp.com/products/power-management/lighting-driver-and-controller-ics/led-controllers/16-channel-12-bit-pwm-fm-plus-ic-bus-led-controller:PCA9685)  as the sole specification to build out the design.

 The manufacturer describes the chip as a PWM LED controller.
 To be consistent with the documentation in the datasheet we will frequently refer to PWM pins as LED pins, such as `LED0`.
 In practice the terms